sweattep/modern_quotes/README.md

 >I didn't need to go to school for this

+>I did not need special equipment.
+I'm a natural, a natural shooter.

 >We don't have any contract.
 We're just doing

 >coming off the way he was just moving.
 From that, I wasn’t comfortable around him